-Not fried rice with cauliflower, although that would be good too.
+Just to be clear, this isn’t fried rice with cauliflower, although that would be good too.
 This is cauliflower fried rice.
 The rice is cauliflower.
-It’s not really rice.
+It’s not really rice at all!
 It’s cauliflower disguised as rice.
 I know.
 Kinda mind boggling.

 Okay, I’ll admit, not so long ago the idea of cauliflower fried rice might not have appealed to me all that much.
 But trust me, this stuff is good.
 Not good, as in, oh I’m on a diet and this isn’t a bad substitute for carb-laden rice good, but good as in, have some self control and don’t eat the whole batch good.